On a different note…

 This piece is about facing forward without spectacle.

 At the center, I see the back of a woman.
-Her black hair runs downward in long strokes, marked with gold that reads as both crown and inheritance.
+Her black hair runs downward in long curved strokes, marked with gold threads.
+At the top gold gathers into blotches as nuggets shaping the crown.
 She does not turn toward us.
 She looks into white space ahead and, by doing so, places the viewer in that same position of looking forward rather than back.

 The side panels feel architectural to me.
 They carry weight and structure, like interiors or modern buildings, framing the figure without containing her.
 The thin black lines function as quiet gestures rather than borders.
 They connect the panels while allowing room for interruption and silence.

 I was careful not to over-polish this work.
 The brushstrokes remain visible.
-The gold was reduced rather than added.
-What matters here is restraint.
+The gold was textured rather than flat.
+What matters here is quiet narrative.
 The piece is not about arrival, but about standing still and choosing direction.

 Process & Transformation